U.S. Citizenship Through Parents

 Adult Children Born Abroad May Claim U.S. Citizenship through Parents

 If you are the child of a United States citizen, you may have a claim to citizenship through parents, even if you were born outside the United States many years ago.
-If you were born to at least one U.S. citizen parent but you’re no longer a child, you can still claim your citizenship.
-In other words, you may apply for a Certificate of Citizenship, instead of applying to the Consular Report of Birth Abroad, once you’ve reached the age of 18.
+If you were born to at least one U.S. citizen parent but you’re no longer a child, you can still claim your citizenship under certain circumstances.
+You're not eligible to apply for a Consular Report of Birth Abroad once you've reached the age of 18, but you may apply for a Certificate of Citizenship.
 You will need to prove your relationship to your U.S. citizen parent and show proof of their U.S. citizenship.

 At the time of your birth, at least one parent had to be a citizen and meet certain physical presence requirements.
 Here’s where it gets a little complicated.
 The laws have changed several times over the years.
 You can use a service like CitizenPath to confirm your eligibility and request the certificate correctly.